ioenimil/Airline-Ticket-Reservation-System/README.md

-Certainly!
-Below is a basic template for a README.md file based on the code you provided:

----

 # Airline Ticket Reservation System

 Welcome to the Airline Ticket Reservation System!
 This project implements a reservation system using a linked list data structure.
 Passengers can reserve tickets, cancel reservations, check reservations, and display the list of passengers.